hgcl/clara-le/src/posts/42-the-never-ending-to-do-list.md

 When in Berlin, I stumbled upon a second-hand copy of one of my favorite books of all time: <cite><a href="https://openlibrary.org/works/OL17363125W/The_Fifth_Season">The Fifth Season</a></cite> by N. K. Jemisin.
 It is the first volume of the <cite>Broken Earth</cite> trilogy, a sci-fi / fantasy adventure with incredible world building, beautiful poetic writing, and an epic storyline.
 Bonus points: the three volumes won the Hugo Award _three years in a row_.

-For the last few days, I have been rereading the series — and yes, it is still as good. {end-key}
+For the last few days, I have been rereading the series — and yes, it is still as good. **ENDCHAR**